Obsidian-Desci/Obsidian-Desci/README.md

 - hit the gear to open obsidian-lilypad settings, and add private key that has LILETH on the lalechuza testnet
 - Create a new canvas
 - use Ctrl-P and search the name of the command while a node is selected

+### Hardhat

+This repo has a hardhat environment under hardhat that can be used to build the Lilypad Client and run operation against the modicum contract directly

+- `cd ./hardhat`
+- `cp .env.example .env` and fill in your mnemonic

+#### commands
+`npx hardhat run ./scripts/getModuleCost.js --network lilypad` to retrieve current module costs

+`npx hardhat run ./scripts/runFetchResults.js --network lilypad` to return the cids of the completed runs

+`npx hardhat run ./scripts/runCowsay.js --network lilypad` to test the cowsay job

 ### add to community plugins
 ![output](https://github.com/polus-arcticus/obsidian-lilypad/assets/122753557/76b74cfb-1e0b-4c72-9b2a-5b2a163b5399)